Home > 3RD CMI-PB PREDICTION CHALLENGE

 2. Better understand vaccine-induced immunity to B. pertussis.
 By establishing and testing computational models that attempt to predict the cascade of events that follow B. pertussis booster vaccination, we will improve our understanding of the mechanisms underlying these events, with the ultimate goal of identifying what variables induce a strong and durable recall response.

 The CMI-PB prediction challenge is an exciting opportunity to explore the complex world of systems vaccinology by utilizing longitudinal immune response data obtained through cutting-edge multi-omics experiments.
 With this challenge, the CMI-PB prediction contest hopes to foster a collaborative research community, addressing challenges and advancing scientific knowledge more rapidly than any individual or research group could achieve alone.
-We have successfully concluded the 1st challenge with contestants from the CMI-PB member labs and published the results here.
-For the second challenge, we are expanding the participant pool by inviting specific contestants outside the CMI-PB network before rolling out the public challenge.
+We have successfully concluded two challenges: the 1st challenge with contestants from the CMI-PB member labs (results published here) and 2nd challenge (manuscript under preparation).
+During the 2nd challenge, we expanded the participant pool by inviting specific contestants outside the CMI-PB network before rolling out the 3rd public challenge.

 Your task during this challenge is to predict outcomes, showcasing your intuition and analytical skills.
-To participate in the second CMI-PB prediction challenge, utilize the provided training dataset to build your computational models and predict the vaccination outcomes of newly tested individuals (test dataset).
+To participate in the 3rd CMI-PB Prediction Challenge, utilize the provided training dataset to build your computational models and predict the vaccination outcomes of newly tested individuals (challenge dataset).
 To create a submission, use predictive computational modeling techniques to provide answers to the list of prediction tasks.
 The CMI-PB team will evaluate submissions from all the contestants and inform you of the outcome of the contest.
-We recommend checking out the 'Learn about the project' section to delve deeper into the topic.
-We have also provided teaching materials to explain background and theme of the project.
+Please review the 'Learn about the project' section to delve deeper into the topic.
+We have also provided teaching materials to explain the background and the motivation of the project.

 Please see the CMI-PB Prediction Challenge timeline below.